smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

  id: TblExp2Int
  source: exp2.int.csv
  caption:
   The LME for Exp.
-2, including effects of stimulus type, pupil size, and relevant interaction terms.
+2, including effects of stimulus type, task instruction, and relevant interaction terms.
 Fractals are used as reference stimulus type.
 Free-viewing is used as reference task instruction.
+Based on an LME model with by-participant random intercept and random slopes for pupil size, instruction, and stimulus type.
 --%

 %--